sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ### Source code
 An important component of the SIV is the tool [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp), which converts the symbolic summary (specified in K-AST) to SMTLIB queries, with the core functionality defined in [library](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/libs/smt-generator/smt-generator.cpp).

-### Testing arena for PLV
+### Testing arena for SIV
 The [test directory](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/register-variants) contains contain a folder for each binary instruction.
 Each such instructions, for example the [addq_r64_r6](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/single_instruction_translation_validation/mcsema/register-variants/adcq_r64_r64), has the following structure:

- - `test.c`: C file with the instruction `addq` wrapped in inline assembly.
+ - `test.c`: C file with an instruction instance of `addq` wrapped in inline assembly.
- - `test`: Binary compiled from test.c
+ - `test`: Binary compiled from above C file.
- - `test.s`: Assembly code for `test`
- - `test.ll`: McSema lifted llvm ir
+ - `test.ll`: McSema lifted LLVM IR from binary `test`.
- - `test.mod.ll`: Declutted version of `test.ll` focussing on just the IR revelant to the lifting of `addq`
+ - `test.mod.ll`: McSema lifts a lot af glue code other than the instructions in `test`.
+This is declutted version of `test.ll` focussing on just the IR revelant to the lifting of `addq` instrction.
- - `test-xspec.k`: The K-specification file necessary for running a symbolic execution engine `krpove` (a tool that K-fraework generates automatically from the semantics of X86-64 ISA) on binary instrution and generating symbolic summary.
+ - `test-xspec.k`: The K-specification file necessary for running a symbolic execution engine `krpove` (a tool that K-fraework generates automatically from the semantics of X86-64 ISA) on binary instruction and generating symbolic summary.
  - `Output/test-xspec.out`: Output of the above symbolic excution.
  - `test-lspec.k`: The K-specification file necessary for running another symbolic execution engine `kprove` (a tool that K-fraework generates automatically from the semantics of LLVM IR) on `test.mod.ll` and generating symbolic summary.
  - `Output/test-lspec.out`: Output of the above symbolic excution.